N0RD17/MyEmacsConfig/README.md

 The Emacs config that I use for when I use Emacs.

 # PREQUISITE
+You must have Emacs (obviously)<br>
+After you paste my init.el contents onto your .emacs or init.el file or downloading it and having it as your init.el file.
+Do the following<br>
 ```
-You must have Emacs (obviously)
-After you paste my init.el contents onto your .emacs or init.el file or downloading it and having it as your init.el file.
-Do the following

-1.  refresh-contents inside your init.el file (M-x <RET> package-refresh-contents <RET>)
+1. M-x <RET> package-refresh-contents <RET>
 1.5 If that does not prompt the install then do M-x <RET> package-install-selected-packages <RET>

 -- This package use all-the-icons so once you refresh don't forget to do